k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/08_graphit_examples.md

 The response returns empty due to the **enabled** flag affecting the entire CRM_DB node and its child nodes.

-Additionally, the **nice** flag is set to TRUE on the root node level.
+Additionally, the **nice** flag is set to *true* on the root node level.
 As a result, each tag of the response is indented according to the position of the tag in the document's hierarchy.
 <br></br>
 <img src="images/18_graphit_examples_tags.PNG"></img>